 cards received directly without USD = confirmed via bureau

-cards received without envelope = confirmed via bureau
+cards received without return envelope = confirmed via bureau

-PLEASE NOTE: cards for PH9HB received via bureau will NOT be processed at all!!!
+paper cards for PH9HB received via bureau will NOT be processed at all!

-I have diffrent accounts @ eqsl.cc so please make sure you send your e-QSL to the correct account i.e. use the same call as used during the QSO!!
+I have eight (8) different accounts @ eqsl.cc so please make sure you send your e-QSL to the correct account i.e. use the same call as used during the QSO!!